Fox2Code/MagiskStubFinder/README.md

 The solution to fix this is to add a value named `google_play_services_version` and
 make the meta data `com.google.android.gms.version` call `google_play_services_version`

-also the stub need to have the file `resources.arsc` since the fact that this file
+Also the stub should always have the file `resources.arsc` since the play library
-is missing on the stub make it easier to detect
+use resource for the `com.google.android.gms.version` meta data and an absence of `resources.arsc` could only mean the gms library is fake (Eg: MagiskStub, MagiskManager)

 ## Null byte name scanner